Transboundary pollution (TBP) affecting a large area

 - Food is preserved, processed, package-branded and marketed such that food is becoming increasingly unrecognizable.
 For example, it is difficult to link processed meat products to the actual type of animal.

 - Large farming by TNCs can cause significant damage to the natural environment.
-This is because growing a single crop draws too much nutrients from the soil, leading to leaching.
+This is because growing a single crop draws too many nutrients from the soil, leading to leaching.

 - The use of chemicals such as pesticides, herbicides, insecticides and chemical fertilizers is harmful to the environment.
 It is estimated that 430 million kilograms of pesticides are used each year in the USA.
 10% of these chemicals reach the insects; the rest is released into the ground.
-Chemical build-up in the soil leads to algae growth which eventually causes anaerobic environment, leading to eutrophication.
+The chemical build-up in the soil leads to algae growth which eventually causes an anaerobic environment, leading to eutrophication.
 The cost of cleaning up chemical pollution is expensive.
-E.g it now cost water companies in UK between 135 -200 million pounds to remove pesticides and nitrates from drinking water.
+E.g it now costs water companies in the UK between 135 -200 million pounds to remove pesticides and nitrates from drinking water.

-- Agribusinesses also leads to air pollution and greenhouse gas emissions from farming activities.
-Eg.10% of UK’s greenhouse gases come from Methane (from animal manure) and nitrous Oxide (from fertilizer).
+- Agribusinesses also lead to air pollution and greenhouse gas emissions from farming activities.
+Eg.10% of the UK’s greenhouse gases come from Methane (from animal manure) and nitrous Oxide (from fertilizer).

-- It leads to the removal of hedgerows, clearance of ponds and wetlands destroys the habitat of wildlife and the ecosystems, some which may be fragile.
+- It leads to the removal of hedgerows, clearance of ponds and wetlands and destroys the habitat of wildlife and ecosystems, some of which may be fragile.
 E.g 25% of British hedgerows have been removed between 1949 and 1990 in Norfolk.
-The cutting down of trees eventually decreases the bio-diversity of both plants and animals.
+The cutting down of trees eventually decreases the biodiversity of both plants and animals.